djvanderlaan/datapackage/vignettes/introduction.md

 case a single data set is stored in a set of files.
 It is assumed then that the files have the same format.
 Therefore, `rbind` should work on these files.

-Below an alternative way of importing the data belonging to a Data Resource.
-In this case we open the other Data Resource.
-In the Data Resource the data is stored inside the Data Package:
+Below is an alternative way of importing the data belonging to a Data Resource.
+Here we use the pipe operator to chain the various commands to import the 'inline' data set.
+In this example data set the data is stored inside the Data Package.

 ```{.R}
 dta <- dpresource(dp, "inline") |> dpgetdata()